 Reference Number: CTAS-1105

-Regardless of whether an official prepares separate policies or elects to come under those adopted by the county legislative body, the official is required to ensure that employees under his or her direction receive certain basic information.
-The act makes each county official and each department head within the county responsible, with respect to the employees of that office or department, for the following:
+Each county official and each department head within the county responsible, with respect to the employees of that office or department, is responsible for the following:

 - Ensuring that each employee under his or her direction has received a copy of the personnel policies in effect for that office, including a statement that nothing in the policies is intended to create a contract of employment or to affect the employment-at-will status of county employees, and a statement for each employee to sign acknowledging receipt of a copy of the policies for that employee’s office or department and acknowledging that the employee understands that subsequent amendments will be on file at the office of the county clerk.